What is the structure of an egg?

 At the beginning of each menstrual cycle, a group of 10-20 primary follicles begin to develop under the influence of Follicle Stimulating Hormone (FSH).
 By around Day 9 of the cycle, only one healthy follicle normally remains, with the rest having degenerated.
 On approximately Day 14 of the cycle, a surge of Luteinising Hormone (LH) occurs, which causes the mature follicle to ovulate approximately 24 – 36 hours later.

-What’s different in an egg donation cycle?
+What’s different in an egg donation process?

-To donate eggs, a donor is stimulated with a synthetic version of the naturally produced hormone Follicle Stimulating, in order to encourage the growth of the whole group of 10-20 follicles.
+During egg donation a donor is stimulated with a synthetic version of the naturally produced hormone Follicle Stimulating, in order to encourage the growth of the whole group of 10-20 follicles.
 This encourages all of the eggs to develop to the same stage of maturity as the one egg that would normally be released.
 Rather than let nature take it’s course, ovulation is triggered by medication and the eggs are surgically removed 36 hours later and placed in a dish in an incubator ready for fertilisation.

 What is egg quality?